aimee4312/Hackathon-2023/README.md

 - Space: Tower laser

 **How to run the game**
-- 1. Download our files
+- 1. Clone our repo
-- 2. Run "python3 spaceWars.py"
+- 2. Run "python3 spaceWars.py" in IDE
 - 3. Press play!